dabeaz-course/practical-python/Notes/03_Program_organization/02_More_functions.md

 ```python
 name = 'Dave'

 def spam():
     global name
     name = 'Guido' # Changes the global name above
 ```

-The global declaration must appear before its use.
+The global declaration must appear before its use and the corresponding variable must exist in the same file as the function.
 Having seen this, know that it is considered poor form.
-In fact, try to avoid entirely if you can.
+In fact, try to avoid `global` entirely if you can.
 If you need a function to modify some kind of state outside of the function, it's better to use a class instead (more on this later).

 ### Argument Passing

-When you call a function, the argument variables are names for passed values.
+When you call a function, the argument variables are names that refer to the passed values.
+These values are NOT copies (see [section 2.7](../02_Working_with_data/07_Objects)).
 If mutable data types are passed (e.g. lists, dicts), they can be modified *in-place*.

 ```python
 def foo(items):